SoCuul/SoCuul/README.md

 # Hi, I'm SoCuul!

-I'm a Canadian developer as well as student.
-I am mostly fluent in the node.js ecosystem, using TypeScript.
+I'm a Canadian developer, who's currently a student.
+I am most fluent in the node.js ecosystem, with the use of TypeScript.
 I love coding random projects, or creating utilities to make my life easier.

 As of recently, I've been tinkering in other languages such as Objective-C.